CreateRemoteThread/doxastica/README_FILES/luaref.md

   the argument should be dllname.dll!function. error will be printed in peek if the function can't be resolved. no output probably means you didn't print the result.

+- string unresolve(int)
+  logical inverse of resolve. takes a resolved offset and produces which function is there, if one exists.

 ### assembler